darpan-jain/darpan-jain/README.md

 <br>

 <!-- Intro Section -->
-### I'm a Lead Machine Learning Engineer with [demonstrated experience](https://darpanjain.com/) spearheading ML & AI initiatives to build scalable solutions.
+### A Lead Machine Learning Engineer with [extensive experience](https://darpanjain.com/) spearheading ML & AI initiatives to build scalable solutions.
 ---

-Currently, I am building the AI Platform and leading several initiatives at [Crunchyroll (Sony Pictures Entertainment)](https://darpanjain.com/#work-section) for over 13M+ anime fans worldwide.
+Currently, building the Recommendations and Personalization and a centralized AI Platform at [Crunchyroll (Sony Pictures Entertainment)](https://darpanjain.com/#work-section) for over 15M anime fans worldwide.
 This involves building architectures to train and host language and multimodal models for several use cases to provide our users with a unique and reliable experience.

-I have previously worked as an [Applied Researcher](https://www.isi.edu/directory/darpanja/) in Natural Language Processing at [USC Information Sciences Institute](https://www.isi.edu), focused on building Conversational AI to moderate toxic language on social media platforms like Reddit.
+Previously worked as an [Applied Researcher](https://www.isi.edu/directory/darpanja/) in Natural Language Processing at [USC Information Sciences Institute](https://www.isi.edu), focused on building Conversational AI to moderate toxic language on social media platforms like Reddit.
 You can read the [research paper here.](https://arxiv.org/pdf/2311.10781)
 <!-- END Intro Section -->

 <!-- Flashing horizontal line -->